elusivecodes/FyreEntity/README.md

 $value = $entity->$field;
 ```

-If a `_getFieldName` method exists in the entity (where the field name is "*field_name*"), then that method will be called for the value being retrieved.
+If a `_getFieldName` method exists in the entity (where the field name is *field_name*), then that method will be called for the value being retrieved.
 The argument of that method will be the value stored in the entity, and the return value of that method will be returned instead.

 **Get Accessible**